lcrownover/prometheus-slurm-exporter/README.md

 # Prometheus Slurm Exporter

+> [!Warning]
+> This repository is under transition from the previous maintainers.
+Here's a link to the Trello board for progress: https://trello.com/b/6sUTWm7z/prometheus-slurm-exporter

 Prometheus collector and exporter for metrics extracted from the [Slurm](https://slurm.schedmd.com/overview.html) resource scheduling system.

 ## Exported Metrics